Divi Review: Is It The Be-All-End-All of WordPress Themes?

 Add new pages as necessary.
 For example, you can add an About Me page.
 Or you can have a dedicated landing page for your products.

 The Divi Builder

-There are two modes you can use to edit your site.
+There are two modes in the Divi builder interface you can use to edit your site.
 You can use the backend builder or the visual builder.

 The visual editor, on the other hand, gives you a live preview of every change you make.
 This option is probably better for first-time Divi users.
 This version really showcases what Divi Builder can do for you.

 Whichever mode you choose, you'll end up working with sections, rows, and modules.

 Sections, rows, and modules